simi/omniauth-facebook/README.md

 Take a look at [the example Sinatra app for one option of how you can integrate with a canvas page](https://github.com/mkdynamic/omniauth-facebook/blob/master/example/config.ru).

-Bear in mind you have several options (including (authenticated referrals)[https://developers.facebook.com/docs/opengraph/authentication/#referrals]).
-Read (the Facebook docs on canvas page  authentication)[https://developers.facebook.com/docs/authentication/canvas/] for more info.
+Bear in mind you have several options (including [authenticated referrals](https://developers.facebook.com/docs/opengraph/authentication/#referrals)).
+Read [the Facebook docs on canvas page  authentication](https://developers.facebook.com/docs/authentication/canvas/) for more info.

 ## Token Expiry